matthewPendergast/schedule-1-business-tracker-cli/README.md

 ## Installation

+This project uses Python 3.13.
+If you're using [pyenv](https://github.com/pyenv/pyenv), it will be automatically selected from the `.python-version` file.

-Make sure you have Python 3.10+ installed, then install the required dependencies with:
+You can then install the required dependencies with:

 ```bash
 pip install -r requirements.txt